thomasmarkrea/tomrea.uk/content/posts/git-submodules.md

 git commit -m 'Switch submodule to v2'
 ```

-If the version needed isn't tagged, the commit sha-1 can be used:
+If the version isn't tagged, the commit sha-1 can be used:

 ```bash
 cd test-submodule/